 GBS can cause illness in newborn babies, pregnant women, the elderly, and adults with other chronic medical conditions, such as diabetes or liver disease.
-In newborns, it is the most common cause of a blood infection called sepsis and meningitis , which is an infection of the fluid and lining surrounding the brain.
+In newborns, it is the most common cause of a blood infection called sepsis and of meningitis, which is an infection of the fluid and lining surrounding the brain.

 This following information covers GBS in pregnant women and their babies.

-Newborn babies can become infected with GBS in three ways:
+Newborn babies can become infected with GBS in 3 ways:

 Vaginal Bacteria Spreading to Fetus

 Copyright © Nucleus Medical Media, Inc.